Anurag-30/jenkins/vars/README.md

 ## Solution

-Take a look at BuildPipeline.groovy, It consists of
+Take a look at BuildPipeline.groovy, It consists of all the stages